 1- Hour Online Audio Course (Certificate of completion will be immediately awarded upon successful completion of the course including passing a 10 question quiz with a grade of 80%)

 What conditions should you be concerned about in an adoption referral or a potential match?
 How can you interpret the information to make this decision?
-Dr. Gail Farber, Co-Director International Adoption Health Program at the Children’s Hospital of Philadelphia, and an adoptive mom; and Dr. Anne Walker, a pediatrician specializing in adoption and an adoptive mom of three, discuss medical issues with adopted kids
+In this course, Dr. Gail Farber, Co-Director International Adoption Health Program at the Children’s Hospital of Philadelphia, and an adoptive mom; and Dr. Anne Walker, a pediatrician specializing in adoption and an adoptive mom of three, discuss medical issues in adopted kids.

 This course includes: